cekaufho/surface-g-waves/README.md

 # Surface Gravity Waves
 ![GitHub repo size](https://img.shields.io/github/repo-size/cekaufho/surface-g-waves)

-Investigating surface gravity wave interference by the East Frisian Island chain.<br>
+Investigating surface gravity wave interference by the East Frisian Island chain using the pyOM ocean model, developed at the Universität Hamburg.<br>
 A summary of some of the key figures/findings are shown below.

 <p align="center">